 Australian Men’s Pants & Trouser Size Conversion Chart

-It’s a bit of a different system and one that requires a bit of attention to detail.
+As you can tell, our clothing size charts are a bit of a different system and one that requires a bit of attention to detail.
 That being said when you are purchasing a suit, shirt or fine pair of trousers it is important to look for the small details that accentuate and improve your sartorial stature.